neondatabase/postgresql_anonymizer/docs/masking_functions.md

   all values of the column will be randomly shifted by +/- 2 days

-**WARNING** : The noise() masking functions are vulnerable to a form of repeat attack, especially with [Dynamic Masking].
-A masked user can guess the an original value by resquesting the masked value multiple times and then simply use the `AVG()` function to get a close approximation. ( See `demo/noise_reduction_attack.sql` for more details).
+**WARNING** : The `noise()` masking functions are vulnerable to a form of repeat attack, especially with [Dynamic Masking].
+A masked user can guess an original value by resquesting its masked value multiple times and then simply use the `AVG()` function to get a close approximation. ( See `demo/noise_reduction_attack.sql` for more details).
 In a nutshell, these functions are best fitted for [Anonymous Dumps] and [In-Place Anonymization].